{{org_field_logo}}

 1. Purpose and Scope

 The purpose of this policy is to establish a clear, transparent, and accessible process for receiving, investigating, and resolving complaints regarding the care and services provided by {{org_field_name}}.
-This policy applies to all service users, their families, advocates, staff, and external stakeholders, ensuring that any dissatisfaction is handled promptly, fairly, and in line with the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014, Regulation 16.
+This policy applies to all service users, their families, advocates, staff and external stakeholders, and sets out how {{org_field_name}} meets the requirements of the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014, Regulation 16: Receiving and acting on complaints, and Regulation 17: Good governance.

 2. Commitment to Open and Transparent Complaint Handling